AlterMannomann/SQL/README.md

 When one planck time tick has passed, all calculations for the universe are done.
 Distances (seen from outside) are only relevant between parent node and child node.
 I won't consider other distances in the model to control used number space at the lowest level.

 Planck attributes will be initialized with a certain value, relevant for calculations.
 The definition from inside (what equals 1) may change as the universes develop and expand or compress, because we have a relation between time, speed and length.
+## THe multiverse thing
+Even though I don't like the idea of a multiverse, from the perspective of limited ressources, it is the only possibility I discovered until now, that would allow a universal model, that can deal with limitations, as it outsources the problem to ressources.
+Whenever a universe reaches its limits on number space for calculation, it is forced to spend energy for a new universe that starts again with the known number space.
+Thus calculations stay still valid and can deal with the calculation of the given number space.
+Maybe black holes are just that, an overflow point that now feeds a different universe.
 ## Space points
 Space points are defined as perfect binary trees of coordinates up to the supported dimension, where every tree node describes and contains the coordinates for the associated dimension: